-If you happen to need a coffee only made drinkable by excessive amounts of cream and sugar while out in Yamunanagar, India, there is only one place to go—Tim Hottens.
+If you happen to need a coffee only made drinkable by excessive amounts of cream and sugar while out in Yamunanagar, India there is only place to go—Tim Hottens.

-It’s just really the logo they’re stealing though because as you enter the cafe things take a stark turn, according to the Tim Hottens Facebook page.
-Inside, instead of the familiar cream, white, and red tables and hard booths we’re used to, you have a swanky nightclub(y) thing with dice hanging from the roofs and loudly painted walls.
+It’s just really the logo they’re stealing though, because as you enter the cafe things take a of a stark turn, according to the Tim Hottens Facebook page.
+Inside, instead of the familiar cream white and red tables and hard booths we’re used to, you have a swanky nightclub(y) thing with dice hanging from the roofs and loudly painted walls.
 In one of the company’s Facebook posts they advertise for a party complete with DJs.

 To put it lightly, it hasn’t been the best year for Timmies.
 Their no-good-very-bad year includes news coming out about some of their franchises (including the heirs to the Hortons fortune) fucking over their workers in response to a minimum wage increase, someone angrily pooping in one of their restaurants, and watching Canadians turn on them over and over.
 Frankly, this news story about a cafe in India ripping them off is the best coverage they’ve had all year.